A History of the Amateur Woodworking Movement

 Expandable house, which in gaining popularity In the South and Southwest. may soon include power tools as standard equip ment, enabling the man of the house to finish the extra rooms at low cost with a professional touch.

 "The expandable home and the Deltashop naturally go together," according to Harry J. Quinn, architect of the homes.
-"Our homes are built with one or two rooms unfinished so that as the home-owner's family grows and more apace is needed, the house can be 'expanded' by completing the unfinished rooms.
-The Deltashop gives him a tilting arbor circular saw, drill press, Jointer and disc sand or, yet take up only a three-foot square of floor apace and operates from just one motor."
+"Our homes are built with one or two rooms unfinished so that as the homeowner's family grows and more apace is needed, the house can be "expanded" by completing the unfinished rooms.

-Mr. Quinn estimates that the owner can finish a room for about onetbird of the cost that a builder would have to charge That is because the owner supplies his own labor and does not have the builders overhead costs.
+Mr. Quinn estimates that the owner can finish a room for about one-third of the cost that a builder would have to charge That is because the owner supplies his own labor and does not have the builders overhead costs.

 "That's where the Deltashop comes in so handily," Mr. Quinn added.
-"With the Deltashop, the home owner has all the basic power tools needed to complete his home."
+"With the Deltashop, the homeowner has all the basic power tools needed to complete his home."

 Source: Uniontown (PA) Morning Herald April 21, 1955, page 22